Ajeya10/fhvgnkerwgnekb/prometheus.md

       - targets: ['your-api-ip:8000']  # Replace with your API server IP & port
 ```

-## If your API is inside Kubernetes, add the service name instead: Used my me
+## If your API is inside Kubernetes, add the service name instead: Used by me
 ``` sh
 static_configs:
   - targets: ['my-api-service.monitoring.svc.cluster.local:8000']